scaleway/qiskit-scaleway/README.md

 ```

 ## Development
 This repository is at its early stage and is still in active development.
-If you are looking for a way to contribute please read CONTRIBUTING.md.
+If you are looking for a way to contribute please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Reach us
 We love feedback.
-Feel free to reach us on Scaleway Slack community, we are waiting for you on #opensource.
+Feel free to reach us on [Scaleway Slack community](https://slack.scaleway.com/), we are waiting for you on [#opensource](https://scaleway-community.slack.com/app_redirect?channel=opensource)..

 ## Licence
 [License Apache 2.0](LICENCE)